Chart Color Schemes

 Cultural Diversity

-Gooseberry Hill's cultural diversity was above average, with 6.6% speaking a language other than English at home and 33.2% born overseas.
-Christianity was the predominant religion, comprising 51.5%.
-Judaism, however, was overrepresented at 0.2%, compared to Greater Perth's 0.1%.
+Gooseberry Hill's cultural diversity was found to be above average, with 6.6% of its population speaking a language other than English at home and 33.2% born overseas.
+Christianity was the dominant religion in Gooseberry Hill, comprising 51.5% of people.
+Judaism was overrepresented at 0.2%, compared to Greater Perth's 0.1%.

 Frequently Asked Questions - Diversity